trigaten/Learn_Prompting/docs/intermediate/whats_in_a_prompt.md

 format instructs the LLM on how to properly format its answer to the prompt.

 For example, consider the below exemplars.
 They use all capital words as answers.
-Even though the answers are completely wrong (2+2 is not 50), GPT-3 correctly answer the last question, and follows the format of the others.
+Even though the answers are completely wrong (2+2 is not 50), GPT-3 correctly answers the last question, and follows the format of the others.

 ```text